 The process is quite self-explanatory, basically, the ink gets injected directly into the material.
 The only difference being that instead of paper a DTG printer works on fabric.

 Properties of DTG

 Unlike other printing techniques that apply ink or vinyl on top of the material, DTG injects colour pigments into the fibres.
-This means that when you touch the finished product you won’t feel a different texture and over time it won’t fade* or tear as easily.
+For this reason, the feel of the final print is very soft to the touch.

 Easier to set up